Tovačov: Geography

 Tovačov is located about 11 km west of Přerov and 12 km east of Prostějov.
 It lies in the Upper Morava Valley.
 The Morava River flows through the eastern part of the municipal territory.
 The Bečva River flows into the Morava near Tovačov.
 The Blata River flows through the western part of Tovačov and joins the Morava just outside the municipal territory.
-The Mlýnský náhon (a canal that connects the Morava with the Blata) flows through the town proper.
+The Mlýnský náhon (also called Boleloucký náhon; a canal that connects the Morava with the Blata) flows through the town proper.

 The territory of Tovačov is rich in water bodies.
-There is a system of four fishponds on the Mlýnský náhon; Hradecký Pond is the largest water body in Tovačov.
+There is a system of four fishponds on the Mlýnský náhon.
+The fishpond Hradecký rybník is the largest water body in Tovačov.
 In the vicinity of the confluences of the Morava with the Bečva and Blata, there are four artificial lakes created in the 1950s after gravel mining.
 Together they have an area of more than 330 ha.